edemko/zedo/zedo/README.md

         - [x] stdin is closed
         - [ ] stdout and stderr go to the respective log files
     - [ ] cleanup
+        - [x] register as dependency of parent in db
+        - [x] register scripts as dependencies
         - [x] move target files
             - [x] if failure, remove temp file
             - [x] if target is phony, do not move output file